Human body temperature: Basal body temperature

 Basal body temperature is the lowest temperature attained by the body during rest (usually during sleep).
 It is generally measured immediately after awakening and before any physical activity has been undertaken, although the temperature measured at that time is somewhat higher than the true basal body temperature.
 In women, temperature differs at various points in the menstrual cycle, and this can be used in the long term to track ovulation both to aid conception or avoid pregnancy.
 This process is called fertility awareness.

 Core temperature

 Core temperature, also called core body temperature, is the operating temperature of an organism, specifically in deep structures of the body such as the liver, in comparison to temperatures of peripheral tissues.
 Core temperature is normally maintained within a narrow range so that essential enzymatic reactions can occur.
-Significant core temperature elevation (hyperthermia) or depression (hypothermia) over more than a brief period of time is incompatible with human life.
+Significant core temperature elevation (hyperthermia) or depression (hypothermia) over more than a brief period of time is fatal.